Water Damage Claims

 Having an attorney guide you through the insurance claim process greatly increases your chances of a better claim settlement.
 LeMaster & Ahmed PLLC has extensive experience negotiating and litigating water damage claims of all sizes.
 Whether you are a business or individual, you can trust Ms. Ahmed and Ms. LeMaster will fight for you.

-Call (888) 306-2119 to schedule a time to speak with us.
+Call (888) 306-2119 to schedule a time to speak with an skilled Texas water damage claim attorney.
 We proudly represent policyholders in areas across Texas such as The Woodlands, Plano, Houston, Dallas and Galveston.